 For yoga newbies, at first yoga can seem a little intimidating, but it’s really not.

-More than just a great workout, yoga is a centuries old holistic mind, body, spirit, approach to health and fitness that improves the overall wellbeing of men and women alike.
+More than just a great workout, yoga is a centuries-old holistic mind, body, spirit durability and approach to health and fitness that improves the overall wellbeing of men and women alike.

 How to get started